kragen/derctuo/markdown/desiccant-climate-control.md

 APY).

-If your thermochemical energy storage system can *store* 10 MJ per US$, which Farulla *et al.* say that current TCES systems don't come close to, how does that compare?
+If your thermochemical energy storage system can *store* 10 MJ per US$, which Farulla *et al.* say that current TCES systems don’t come close to, how does that compare?
 How about the 2500–32000 nanodollars per joule (0.03–0.4 MJ/$, US$2.50–32/MJ) reported by Farulla *et al.*?
 How do you measure energy storage against energy generation?

-Well, they aren't really commensurable.
-No amount of photovoltaic modules on your roof will allow you to run the air conditioner at night, and no amount of calcium chloride will heat or cool your house if it's all fully hydrated; the TCES as such trades off against batteries, not solar panels.
-And it doesn't trade off against all uses of batteries.
+Well, they aren’t really commensurable.
+No amount of photovoltaic modules on your roof will allow you to run the air conditioner at night, and no amount of calcium chloride will heat or cool your house if it’s all fully hydrated; the TCES as such trades off against batteries, not solar panels.
+And it doesn’t trade off against all uses of batteries.
 And it also trades off somewhat against other climate control systems like vapor-compression refrigerators.

-But when I was looking at balcony batteries a couple of years ago in Dercuano, lead-acid batteries cost US$23-73/MJ, which I don't think has changed much (though possibly lithium-ion will surpass them in a year or two).
-In crude terms this is about 1 to 700 times more expensive than a TCES, depending on whether you rely on Farulla *et al.*'s reports on existing prototype systems or my optimistic projections from possibly impractical but very cheap desiccant materials.
-But that doesn't include the cost of the vapor-compression air conditioning system itself.
+But when I was looking at balcony batteries a couple of years ago in Dercuano, lead-acid batteries cost US$23-73/MJ, which I don’t think has changed much (though possibly lithium-ion will surpass them in a year or two).
+In crude terms this is about 1 to 700 times more expensive than a TCES, depending on whether you rely on Farulla *et al.*’s reports on existing prototype systems or my optimistic projections from possibly impractical but very cheap desiccant materials.
+But that doesn’t include the cost of the vapor-compression air conditioning system itself.

 Energy storage is strongly complementary, in the economic sense, to solar energy, and this is responsible for much of the interest in thermal energy storage systems in recent years.
 The cheaper TES is, the more valuable solar modules become; the cheaper solar modules become, the more valuable TES is.
-TES can't fulfill all of the energy storage needs for intermittent solar and wind energy, because it has very poor round-trip efficiency for mechanical energy, light, and so on.
+TES can’t fulfill all of the energy storage needs for intermittent solar and wind energy, because it has very poor round-trip efficiency for mechanical energy, light, and so on.
 So batteries will still be needed.